Music, Art, & Events

 The Choir of Men and Boys is heard at Choral Eucharist on Sundays at 11 am, and at Evensong on Thursdays at 5:30 pm.
 Choir rehearsal on Sundays at 10:15 am is held in the Quire and is open to visitors.

 The Choir of Men and Boys performs in a series of much-loved Christmas concerts, a Christmas tradition for many here in San Francisco.
-In recent years, the choir has toured to Spain, Italy, and Salisbury, England.
+Choir tours include the inaugural trip to Australia (1987), as well as England and France (2007), Italy (2009), Spain (2013), Salisbury, England (2016), and Austria (2023).

 The Cathedral's Choirs

 The Cathedral Singers are an all-gender choir inclusive of a range of musical proficiency, supported by professional section leaders.
-The choir regularly performs at the cathedral’s Sunday 6 pm service, and as the group develops, it is planned they will participate in Sunday mornings and special liturgies such as Christmas Eve and the Easter Vigil.
+The choir regularly performs at the cathedral’s Sunday 6 pm service, and as the group develops, it is planned they will participate in additional liturgies throughout the year.
 Anyone with a musical ear and some familiarity with notation is welcome to drop into a Sunday rehearsal.
-The group is on a summer break and will resume in late August, but you are welcome to contact us and add your name to the email list.
+Feel free to contact us if you have any questions.

 Regular schedule: Sundays from 4:30 pm – 5:45 pm